manage/ios-sdk/README.md

 The zone id can be found in [Setting up an Ad Campaign](#setting-up-an-ad-campaign).

-Please note: the MNGPopupAd does not need to be added to the controller hierarchy.
+Please note: the ASPopupAd does not need to be added to the controller hierarchy.
 It overlays whatever the top controller is at the time the ad is ready to be displayed.

 To ignore frequency caps set to a particular ad, enable testMode by adding the following after initializing the ad.
 ```objective-c